Be Fertility Aware

 And a good night’s sleep is a glorious thing.

-Luckily a late or missed temperature is not a massive deal.
-It’s not like a missed pill, which can completely scupper effectiveness if it’s not handled correctly.
+Luckily an early, late or missed temperature is not a massive deal.

 Missed temperatures at the beginning and end of your cycle are nice to have, and a handy way to keep your routine in place, but not essential.

-There’s various double-check options, including fluid (not as tricky as you might think), ovulation tests, and even cervix checks (not for everyone, but can be brilliant).
+Your double check is usually fluid changes (not as tricky as you might think), ovulation tests, or even cervix checks (not for everyone, but can be brilliant).

 This will mean more buffer "might be fertile" days, and more than 11 days using condoms or other precautions, but maybe that suits you both.